cheqd/product/essentials/why-cheqd/README.md

 # 🟢 Why cheqd?

-cheqd is a technology scale-up company that provides a market-leading solution for **verifiable data**, enabling participants to share, co-create value and transact.
+cheqd is a technology startup that provides a market-leading solution for **verifiable data**, enabling participants to share, co-create value and transact.

 The [cheqd network](https://www.cheqd.io/) delivers first of its kind **payment rails, customisable commercial models and governance structures for trusted data** (also referred to as authentic).
 This is referred to as **Self-Sovereign Identity (SSI)**, **Decentralised Identity**, or **Web5**.